davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 A weather station is not too effective at the "weather" part if it's a prototype on a breadboard connected to your computer.

 You can make it a real IoT device that sits outside in your yard, sensing weather conditions, and transmitting the data wirelessly to a base station inside your house.
 This can be done by using a smaller, more power-efficient Arduino board like the Arduino Pro Micro, or an [ESP8266](https://www.addicore.com/ESP8266-ESP-12F-p/ad483.htm).
-The ESP8266 is a fantastic little device the size of a small postage stamp that includes full WiFi capabilities, is more powerful than an Arduino, can be programmed using the Arduino environment, and can cost as little as $2.
+The ESP8266 is a fantastic little device the size of a small postage stamp that includes full WiFi capabilities, is more powerful than an Arduino (32-bit processor, compared to the 8-bit chip used by Arduino Uno) , can be programmed using the Arduino environment, and can cost as little as $2.
 The ESP32 (produced by the same company as the ESP8266) includes WiFi and Bluetooth, and a dual-core 32-bit processor.
 These chips have become the go-to platform for IoT devices and adding wireless capabilities to your DIY projects.
 I would recommend starting with one of the [Adafruit ESP-based boards](https://www.adafruit.com/?q=esp), since they are very high quality, and made right here in New York.